dcartinquesada/INP-project/README.md

 Unable to register with master node [http://localhost:11311/]: master may not be running yet.
 Will keep trying.
 Then try first: "roscore", in order to start any ROS runnning.

+Remember to install pip install serial, pip install esptool, pip install pyserial in order to start the serial connection.
+Then, run the listener node!